 ProCon Continuing Education Conferences

-Each year, AIA Philadelphia offers the Spring Suburban Professional Conference in April or May and the Procrastinators Professional Conference in November or December.
+Each year, AIA Philadelphia offers the Procrastinators Professional Conference in November or December.
 These one-day events offer 6 to 7.5 AIA CES Continuing Education hours.

 To access your transcript online, click here.
 Official CES transcripts are available upon request.
-A hard copy of the transcript can be faxed or mailed to a member.
-The first request is free and for each consecutive request a fee of $35 per copy will be assessed.
+A hard copy of the transcript can be emailed to a non-member upon request.
+Please note that a $10 per copy fee will be assessed.